 By default, the Velocity Editor allows you to adjust note-on velocities.
-But you can toggle the editor to show note-off velocities via options in the editor's (PC) / Ctrl (Mac) context menu.
+But you can toggle the editor to show note-off velocities via options in the editor's [right-click](PC) / [CTRL-click](Mac) context menu.

 The Velocity Editor Showing Note-Off Velocities.